|Teaching method||Contact hours|

 - writing a research proposal.

-- tests (There will be two tests during the 6-week lecturing period.
-The score for each test has to be at least 5/10.
-Re-tests will be organized in the re-exam period.
-The average score for the two tests will count for 75% of the final mark for the course);

 - research proposal (The score for the research proposal has to be at least 5/10.
-The research proposal will count for 25% of the final mark for the course).
+The research proposal will count for 35% of the final mark for the course);

+- final exam (The score for the final exam has to be at least 5/10.
+The final exam will count for 65% of the final mark for the course).